Citi/pargraph/README.md

 graph_engine = GraphEngine(ClientExecutor(dask_client))
 ```

-You may also implement your own parallel backend by implementing the `submit` method.

 #### Example with a custom backend

+You may also implement your own parallel backend by creating a class that implements the `submit` method.

 ```python
 from concurrent.futures import Future